adblockplus/web.adblockplus.org/README.md

 Repository configuration is stored in the `settings.ini` file.
 The following sections can be defined:

+* `[general]`: following settings should be listed here:
+  * `defaultlocale`: The fallback locale, to be used whenever no localized page/strings can be found for a locale.
+  * `defaultpage`: the default page which is displayed by the server if the URL doesn't contain a page name.
+Note that while the test server will consider that setting automatically, the real server might need to be configured accordingly.
 * `[langnames]`: defines the language names correspoding to particular language codes.
 * `[rtl]`: any language codes listed here are treated as right-to-left languages.